Gravelly Hill

-Gravelly Hill is an area of Birmingham, United Kingdom.
+Gravelly Hill is an area of Birmingham, England.

 Location

 Gravelly Hill is approximately 4 miles north-east of Birmingham city centre.
 To the north-west is Perry Barr and to the north-east are Stockland Green, Erdington and Sutton Coldfield.
 Aston is to the west and Washwood Heath lies to the south.
 The housing in the area is mostly Victorian and pre-war with some recent developments of modern apartments.
 Housing in the area is popular with students (particularly those attending Aston University) given its good transport links to the main campus.

 Spaghetti Junction

 The Gravelly Hill Interchange, also known as Spaghetti Junction, provides the intersection between the A38(M) Aston Expressway from the centre of Birmingham to the M6 motorway.
 The complex junction also supports local roads joining the two motorways.
 The design of the intersection was also made complex by the presence of two railway lines including a high speed electrified railway and the existence of three canals including a turning basin, and two rivers.